-This leaflet has been written specifically for parents and carers about the use of this medicine in children.
-The information may differ from that provided by the manufacturer.
-Please read this leaflet carefully.
+This leaflet is for parents and carers about how to use this medicine in children.
+Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
+Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.

-EMLA cream should only be used on undamaged skin.
+The EMLA cream should only be used on undamaged skin.
 Do not put it on damaged skin.

 EMLA cream